-The Northwest Michigan region has a long and extensive history of collaboration to develop non-motorized transportation opportunities for the region.
-There are over 1,600 miles of non-motorized trails and pathways in the Northwest Michigan, all developed with public private partnerships.
+The six-county region has a long and extensive history of collaboration to develop non-motorized transportation opportunities for the region.
+There are over 1,200 miles of non-motorized trails and pathway in the region; all developed with public private partnerships.

-There are three primary trail networks that have been developed in partnership with local governments, road commissions, MDOT, MDNR and local citizen advocates: Top of Michigan Trails in the northern counties; TART Trails in the Grand Traverse Region; and the Betsie Valley Trail in Benzie County.
+There are two primary trail networks that have been developed in partnership with local governments, road commissions, MDOT, MDNR and local citizen advocates: TART Trails in the Grand Traverse Region and the Betsie Valley Trail in Benzie County.
 Other trails include the Kalkaska Area Recreation and Transportation Trail, the White Pine Trail, and the North Country Trail.